Rafah offensive: 22 August to 29 August

 On 22 August, Hamas claimed that it had killed and wounded several IDF troops during an ambush.
 The IDF meanwhile stated that the 162nd Division had eliminated around 50 militants over the past day in Tel al-Sultan and destroyed military infrastructure, with the Nahal Brigade's 50th Battalion uncovering weapons inside UNRWA bags.
 An officer of the 401st Brigade's 46th Battalion was killed during the day due to an anti-tank projectile.

 On 23 August, the IDF destroyed a kilometre-long tunnel used by militants and stated that the 162nd Division eliminated dozens of militants in Tel al-Sultan over the past day.
 On the following day, the IDF stated that the 162nd Division had eliminated dozens of militants over the past day in Tel al-Sultan, with the 401st Brigade seizing a large quantity of weapons in the area.
 The DFLP shelled IDF troops in the Brazil neighborhood on the following day.

 On 26 August, two Palestinians were killed by Israeli bombardment in Rafah according to medical officials.
 The IDF meanwhile stated that the 162nd Division killed dozens of militants, destroyed military infrastructure and located large amounts of weapons in Tel al-Sultan.
 On 27 August, the IDF in cooperation with the Shin Bet resecued an Israeli-Bedouin hostage named Qaid Farhan al-Qadi from a tunnel in Rafah.
 Three Palestinians were meanwhile killed due to Israeli bombardment.
 The al-Aqsa Martyrs' Brigades targeted IDF troops near the Rafah crossing with rockets and mortars on the following day.

-On 29 August, the IDF stated that Osama Gadallah, a PIJ intelligence officer who had participated in the 7 October Hamas-led attack on Israel, was killed in an airstrike, while the 162nd Division had also eliminated dozens of militants over the past day.
+On 29 August, the IDF stated that Osama Gadallah, a PIJ intelligence officer who had participated in the 7 October attack on Israel, was killed in an airstrike, while the 162nd Division had also eliminated dozens of militants over the past day.
 The Times of Israel later cited IDF sources stating that Hamas' Rafah Brigade had collapsed and they had destroyed around 80% of tunnels used by the group along the Egypt–Gaza border.
 The National Resistance Brigades meanwhile shelled IDF troops in Yibna.
 An Israeli airstike on the lead vehicle of an American Near East Refugee Aid (ANERA) aid convoy travelling to Rafah killed four armed Palestinians.
 While ANERA stated that the four had joined the convoy as guards, the IDF stated that it was not informed of their presence.